Mad Hatter: “Why is a raven like a writing-desk?”

 “I haven’t the slightest idea,” said the Hatter.

-We have show-and-tell at St Mel’s once in awhile, but nobody ever brings anybody.
+We have show-and-tell at St Mel’s once in a while, but nobody ever brings anything anybody whatever.
 Some guy brought his grandfather once, who brought broken bits and pieces from World War Two, but none of it made any sense.
-When my turn came I brought my Uncle Gray.
-He wore a black top hat, a cape, and brought a bag full of boomerangs.
+When my turn came, I brought my Uncle Gray.
+He wore a black top hat, a black cape, and brought a bag full of boomerangs.

 Uncle Gray told our science class he came to the show-and-tell because it was the birthday of the boomerang, the day it was invented.
 “What do you say about that?” he asked.

 When nobody said anything, he said, “Many happy returns!”

 All my uncles on my dad’s side of the family went to St. Joe’s High School on the east side, before it became St. Joe’s-Villa Angela, a coed school.
 They are all Lithuanians, even though they were born here, because grandma and grandpa came from there.
 They ran away when the commies took over.
 The had to run for their lives.
 It wasn’t a joke, like Mexicans walking into Texas and picking cotton.
 Our name used to be Grabaitis, but now it’s Gray.
 The old neighborhood went ghetto and the boy’s school and girl’s school both got so squeezed and small and broke they had to paste them together.

 All my other uncles on my stepmom’s side went to St. Mel’s.
 My stepmom’s family is all German, from some place called East Prussia, that doesn’t even exist anymore.
 Some of them are bigwigs at the school now, although it doesn’t make any difference to me.
 Most of my friends know my Uncle Ted is on the Board of Trustees, but no one ever says anything about it.
 Sometimes I say something, if I have to.